smarthomej/addons/bundles/org.smarthomej.binding.amazonechocontrol/README.md

 | save                  | Switch      | W           | flashbriefingprofile          | Write Only!
 Stores the current configuration of flash briefings within the thing
 | active                | Switch      | R/W         | flashbriefingprofile          | Active the profile
 | playOnDevice          | String      | W           | flashbriefingprofile          | Specify the echo serial number or name to start the flash briefing.

+**Attention:** Channels marked with (*) are deprecated and will be removed in the future.
+Amazon already started to remove some of the functionality.
+You can use the `textCommand` channel with a value of `Play Radio XYZ on TuneIn` or `Play playlist CrazyMusic on AmazonMusic` instead.

 ## Advanced Feature Technically Experienced Users